jillhodges/battleship/README.md

 - LCDs (see code for wiring information)

 TO BE TESTED:
-- full code together (waiting to have mechanical set for half of board)
+- full code together (waiting to have mechanical set for half of board) - trial from just ai is in together 1
+- working now on final, making sure will work

 TO DO:
 - get mechanical assembly working